Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_audit_logs.md

 | LOG_METRICFILE_ROTATEEVERYBYTES | The maximum size (bytes) a metric audit log can grow to (default: `10485760`=`10 megabytes`) |
 | LOG_METRICFILE_CLEANBACKUPS     | The max age of a metric audit log backup file, in days (default: `0` unlimited)               |

-With the default settings, the Traceability Agent will keep a maximum of `7` files, each a total of `10485760` megabytes.
+With the default settings, the Traceability Agent will keep a maximum of `7` files, each a total of `10485760` bytes.

 ### Additional Axway API Manager Traceability Agent audit log